Chinese New Year Celebrations in Buenos Aires

 One percent of Argentina is of Asian descent.

-“A lot more Argentines are studying Chinese now to operate in the business world,” says Maria Antonía Diaz, secretary at the Chinese-Argentine Cultural Association, one of the groups organizing of the event.
+“A lot more Argentines are studying Chinese now to operate in the business world,” says Maria Antonía Diaz, secretary at the Chinese-Argentine Cultural Association, one of the groups who organizes the event.

 “Others are drawn to this area because of the variety of businesses and an interest in the rich culture of China.”

-After also outgrowing that location, ending celebrations now take place some blocks away at Plaza Parques Nacionales (Av.
+After also outgrowing that location, celebrations are now ending some blocks away at Plaza Parques Nacionales (Av.
 Figueroa Alcorta and Sucre).

 Year of the Wood Dragon